KittyGiraudel/site/_posts/2015-12-02-dealing-with-tendonitis.md

 **Do not trigger the pain**, under any circumstances.
 It is not like a cramp where forcing a bit of pain helps making it better.
 It makes things worse.
 When you feel pain, stop what you are doing.

 When you are in pain and not using your tendons (see first advice), **try putting some ice on the inflamed area**.
 It’s not much, but it can reduce the pain a little.
-Also **put some lotion on the painful area and rub it** (or ask someone to do it if it is to painful to do it) for a few minutes a few times a day.
-There are a lot of specialized products easily found in pharmacy.
+Also **put some specialized oitment or green argile on the painful area and rub it** (or ask someone to do it if it is to painful to do it) for a few minutes a few times a day.

 **Drink a lot of water**, it helps hydrating the tendons (as I’ve heard) and can help in the long run.
 Also good for the body in general, so you know: win-win.